Applifier/unity-ads-helper/README.md

 One of the nice things about the UnityAdsHelper script is that it can be used to initialize Unity Ads in one of two ways: by calling the `UnityAdsHelper.Initialize()` method from a script within your project, or simply by adding it as a component to a GameObject in your main scene.

-For the purposes of this example, let's initialize Unity Ads by calling the `UnityAdsHelper.Initialize()` method.
+For the purposes of this example, let's initialize Unity Ads by calling `UnityAdsHelper.Initialize()`.

 **UnityAdsExample.cs**
 ```CSharp